Pea vs Soy Protein: Which Protein is Right for You?

 Some studies have examined soy isoflavones and their potential use in prevention5 of breast cancer and the reduction of hot flashes, but data is not overwhelmingly strong to support such claims.
 Pea protein has its own unique health benefits.
 In addition to being highly bioavailable and satiating, pea protein is rich in vitamins D, E, K, and A. To learn more about pea protein, check out this article.

-Both soy and pea protein powders contain between 17-22 grams of protein per 100 calorie serving (exact amounts vary between brands).
-Nuzest Clean Lean Protein, for instance, contains 20-21 grams of protein per serving, depending on flavor.
+Both soy and pea protein powders typically contain between 17-22 grams of protein per 100 calorie serving (exact amounts vary between brands).
+Clean Lean Protein by Nuzest, for instance, contains 18-21 grams of protein per serving, depending on flavor.

 Concerns with Soy Protein

 Moreover, some people avoid soy protein as it may impact hormonal levels, as isoflavones produce weak estrogen-like substances in the body.
 However, studies7 have shown that soy protein does not significantly increase circulating estradiol levels in humans consuming soy.
-Lastly, soy is one of the 8 most common allergens.8 Many who are allergic to soy protein must avoid it completely.
+Lastly, soy is one of the 8 most common allergens.8 Many who are allergic to soy must avoid soy protein powders completely.
 Pea protein has less controversy surrounding its production, health impacts, and genetic modification.
-It is also hypoallergenic, and easily digestible for most.
+It is also relatively hypoallergenic, and easily digestible for most.

 So What Vegan Protein Do I Choose?

 Whether you select pea protein, soy protein, or a combination of the two, informing yourself about various plant-based proteins on the market can help you decide which protein supplementation is best for you.
-If you are interested in some excellent products made with pea protein, check out Nuzest Clean Lean Protein and Good Green Snack bars.References
+If you are interested in some excellent products made with pea protein, check out Clean Lean Protein by Nuzest.References